I often have people tell me they don’t have time to create wealth.

 It is why I am so adamant that you need the right mindset to be wealthy.

 The actions you choose to take will be dictated by your financial and entrepreneurial goals.
 If you’re looking to launch your own business and get it financed, this guide will help you with that.
-Building a business of your own is perhaps the ultimate way of creating wealth.
+Building a business of your own is perhaps the ultimate way of creating wealth, however it should not replace the accumulation of assets for your personal circumstances.
+Having a plan B is always a good option.

 2. Plan Your Financial Future